-A NemKonto, or “Easy Account,” is your designated bank account for public sector payments like tax refunds, subsidies, and child benefits.
+A NemKonto, or “Easy Account,” is your designated account for public sector payments like tax refunds, subsidies, and child benefits.

 Denmark introduced the NemKonto to help digitize the Danish public sector.
 It’s an easy way for individuals to receive money from public institutions without visiting a bank in person.

 The easiest way to set up NemKonto is to use your NemID to log into the self-service site.
-You can then assign your bank account as your NemKonto, free of charge.
+You can then assign your account as your NemKonto, free of charge.

 Once you’ve created an account, obtained your NemID, and linked it to NemKonto, you should be ready to bank in Denmark!

 As a general rule, there are no longer checks in Denmark, so you won’t get a checkbook with your new account.
 Danish banking takes place digitally or in cash.

 You can request a Dankort (a Danish debit card), and you can also request a credit card, which will take several more months to arrive.

 Before diving in further, if you’re interested in opening non-resident bank accounts that meet your specific needs, we encourage you to download a FREE copy of the Non-Resident Banking Starter Guide.

 Things to Keep in Mind about Danish Banking

 There are two broad categories of banks in Denmark: national and international.
 Of the national banks, many offer free accounts, but Danish banks have a reputation for charging fees for many services.